How to Start Seeds Successfully Indoors [audio]

 I do.
-So I will at the very least write the variety down.
-Because usually I'll all recognize that plant looks like as it gets a little bit bigger.
-But if you're newer to gardening, write down the the type of plant write down the variety and I think it's helpful to to write down the date of when you actually sowed that seed.
+I will at the very least write the variety down.
+Because usually I'll recognize what that plant looks like as it gets a little bit bigger.
+But if you're newer to gardening, write down the the type of plant, write down the variety and I think it's helpful to to write down the date of when you actually sowed that seed.
 Because again, on seed packets, you're going to see information that's going to say the number of days to germination.
 For a lot of cases, it'll be somewhere between seven to 14 days.
 And that helps you keep track of whether things are moving along the way they they should or not.
-So let's say You know, I plant the seed and the packet said, I should start to see growth within seven to 14 days and three weeks later, nothing's happening.
-That That tells me that I probably need to sow some new seed.
+So let's say I plant the seed and the packet said I should start to see growth within seven to 14 days and three weeks later, nothing's happening.
+That tells me that I probably need to sow some new seeds.
 If I don't put the date on there, it becomes hard to keep track of that.

 Nate Bernitz 35:16

-there's kind of two periods here.
-There's the period between when you've put the seed in and germinates, aka like you actually see the plant coming out of the ground.
-And after that occurs, so what changes, I assume you're having to keep that, that potting medium moist.
+There's kind of two periods here.
+There's the period between when you've put the seed in and it germinates; you actually see the plant coming out of the ground.
+And after that occurs, so what changes?
+I assume you're having to keep that potting medium moist.
 Before and after, you mentioned how you might as well just have those grow lights on before and after.
-I'm wondering about fertilization, I'm wondering whether you need to kind of up your watering, as those plants mature.
+I'm wondering about fertilization, I'm wondering whether you need to up your watering as those plants mature.
 How do you think about that?

 Emma E 35:50

 Well, fertilization is definitely going to come into play.
-So the seed starting mix, that that we've talked about, doesn't come with any nutrients in it at all.
-And that's because seeds don't need those nutrients right away, right.
-But as they continue to grow, those those seedlings are going to exhaust the original stores of energy that they had within those sea believes.
-And they're going to need those nutrients from someplace else.
-And so it becomes essential once those seedlings have a few sets of true leaves.
-So once the leaves look like they showed on a mature plant, then you'll want to start using a fertilizer and for indoor seed starting, I recommend using a complete water soluble fertilizer.
-So that could be something like a 20 2020.
-So you have all of the three main mic our macronutrients nitrogen, phosphorus, and potassium.
-And often, many of these products will also have some of the micronutrients included as well, with really young seedlings, typically, you can get away with using like a half strength fertilizer, because you don't want to burn those those young new roots.
+So the seed-starting mix that we've talked about doesn't come with any nutrients in it at all.
+That's because seeds don't need those nutrients right away.
+But as they continue to grow, those seedlings are going to exhaust the original stores of energy that they had within those seeds.
+They're going to need those nutrients from someplace else.
+So it becomes essential once those seedlings have a few sets of true leaves.
+Once the leaves look like they showed on a mature plant, then you'll want to start using a fertilizer and for indoor seed starting, I recommend using a complete water soluble fertilizer.
+That could be something like a 20/20/20.
+You have all of the three main macronutrients: nitrogen, phosphorus, and potassium.
+Often, many of these products will also have some of the micronutrients included as well.
+With really young seedlings, typically, you can get away with using a half-strength fertilizer, because you don't want to burn those young new roots.
 So to play it on the safe side, go with a diluted fertilizer.
-And depending on the product that you're using, you know, the recommendations might be to apply weekly maybe to apply every two weeks.
+And depending on the product that you're using, the recommendations might be to apply weekly, maybe to apply every two weeks.
 If you're not applying enough, plants are definitely going to tell you, you'll see signs of nutrient deficiency in the foliage.
 So leaves all start looking good.
-They're changing colors that they shouldn't be CLC, you know, maybe yellows, maybe purples.
+They're changing colors that they shouldn't be maybe yellows, maybe purples.
 And if you're doing too much, then you might actually be seeing some burning on that foliage.
-So the edges of leaves might might start to get brown and crispy, actually from Salt damage from the salts that are in the fertilizer.
+So the edges of leaves might might start to get brown and crispy, actually from salt damage from the salts that are in the fertilizer.